timjansen/sparkplug.js/README.md

 		var _ = require(1);
 	</script>

-In general, <code>define.amd.ids</code> is recommended, as it results in more readable code.
+In general it is better to use <code>define.amd.ids</code>, as it results in more readable code.
+If there are dependencies between anonymous modules, <code>define.amd.ids</code> is also the only solution.

 ### jQuery

-jQuery 1.9.x supports AMD, but only if the property <code>define.amd.jQuery</code> has been set:
+jQuery 1.9.x supports AMD, but only if the property <code>define.amd.jQuery</code> has been set before the jQuery declaration:

 	<script src="sparkplug.js"></script>
+	<script>define.amd.jQuery = true;</script>
 	<script src="jquery.js"></script>

 	<script>
-		define.amd.jQuery = true;
-		var jQuery = require('jQuery');
+		var jQuery = require('jquery');
 	</script>

 Please note that, unlike other AMD loaders, sparkplug.js does not support several jQuery versions on the same page.